enqueuezero/site/content/markdown-parser.md

 Embed in the heart zone of `parseTokens`, the function `findToken` is in the center of the Markdown parser program.

-* We defines a table of token regex rules.
+* We define a table of token regex rules.
 * We check if the given `doc` from a specific position `start` matches the given rule.
 * If so, we construct a container object as the token, otherwise, ignore the check.